Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/NewProject.md

     2. Update `Name` to `"Game Name"`.
     3. Close the window.
     4. Open `main_menu_with_animations.tscn`.
+    5. Select the `TitleLabel` node.
-    5. The `Title` node should automatically update with the project's title.
-Customize the `Text` property if desired.
+    6. The `Text` should match the project's name.
+        1. If `Text` is customized, set `Auto Update` to false.
-    7. Select the `Subtitle` node and customize the `Text` property if desired.
+    7. Select the `SubtitleLabelNode` node and customize the `Text` as desired.
-    9. Save the scene.
+    8. Save the scene.

 3. Add background music and sound effects to the UI.